Kterpis/Putnam_Lab_Notebook/_posts/2021-09-24-20210924-RNA-DNA-extractions-from-E5-project.md

  **Addtional Notes**
   - 297 and 625 some pigment carryover
   - no clue what was going on with the qubit, gel and tape station look okay
+  - Qubit did not detect any gDNA in 141 and 625, but there are bands on the gel